tedneward/Worldspine-DnD5e/Classes/Barbarian/TotemWarrior.md

 ```
 def level10(npc):
-    npc.actions.append(f"***Spirit Walker.*** You cast {spelllinkify('commune with nature')} as a ritual.
-When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.")
+    npc.append(Action("Spirit Walker", "You cast {spelllink('commune with nature')} as a ritual.
+When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.") )
 ```

 ## Totemic Attunement